os-climate/witness-energy/energy_models/models/carbon_capture/direct_air_capture/amine_scrubbing/documentation/amine_scrubbing_disc.markdown

 Amine scrubbing global efficientcy is 90% of CO2 capture. this is given in the comment at the bottom of the set up figure.

+**Calculation :**

+Heat consumption is calculated in TWh. where, heat demand is in kWh/kg(CO2) and CO2 from direct air is in Mt.

 [^1] gives more detail about the economical part.
 It assumed that MEA price is 1300$/ton Plus, detailed about the sharing of Capex and Opex are given